DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Module 1/Introduction to Technical Communication.md

 ---
+#todo
-Complete reflection and post on discussions
+- [] Complete reflection and post on discussions

 ---